 How do we provide statements?

-If you've given us an email address, we'll send you a confirmation every time your monthly statement is ready to view in Online Banking.
+If you've given us an email address, we'll send you a confirmation every time your monthly statement is ready to view in Mobile or Online Banking.
 We may also provide you with paper statements less frequently (once every 3 months).

 Understanding your statement

 Your statement will include your account name and any interest rates that apply to your account.
-It'll also include your account balance and details of any transactions that you've made or interest that has been credited to your account as well as information of the fees and charges you may have incurred.
+It'll also include your account balance and details of any transactions that you've made or interest that has been credited to your account as well as information about the fees and charges you may have incurred.